 BDCs frequently have high expenses which may include, but are not limited to, the payment of management fees, administration expenses, taxes, interest payable on debt, governmental charges, independent director fees and expenses, valuation expenses, and fees payable to third parties relating to or associated with making investments.
-The trust will indirectly bear these expenses.
+If your trust invests in BDCs, then your trust will indirectly bear these expenses.
 These expenses may fluctuate significantly over time.
 If a BDC fails to maintain its status as a BDC it may be regulated as a closed-end fund which would subject such BDC to additional regulatory restrictions and significantly decrease its operating flexibility.
 In addition, such failure could trigger an event of default under certain outstanding indebtedness which could have a material adverse impact on its business.